Path-Check/paper-cred/SPECIFICATION.md

 #### Hashing Rules:
-When generating a passkey hash (for inclusion in the **BADGE** structure), the following rules must be followed to generate consistent results:
+When generating a passkey hash (for inclusion in the **BADGE** structure), the following rules MUST be followed to generate consistent results:
 1. The only elements to be serialized should be the ones in the **DATA** block.
-2. The elements must be concatenated in the following order:
+2. The elements MUST be concatenated in the following order:
     1. number
     2. total
     3. city